Gemmstone/PyNGtuber/README.md

 -   Per layer animations and settings
 -   HTML, CSS and JS Code editor
 -   GIF support!
--   Face Tracking!
-(Sadly, not available in the windows version for now. :(​ )
+-   Face Tracking! ![ Sadly, not available in the windows version for now. :( ]

 And so much more!